There is no such thing as the “most destructive” or least destructive dog breeds.

 Why Are Dogs Destructive?

-A dog can be called destructive when they rip, tear, chew, claw, and dig at things that they should not.
 There is a common misconception that some dog breeds are more likely to be destructive than others – this is not true.

 Destructive behaviors like these occur for a few reasons, including: